maauso/infinitetalk-api/README.md

 ```

 **Dry-Run Mode:** Set `"dry_run": true` to execute preprocessing (decode, resize, split) without calling the provider.
 Useful for testing and validation.
 The job completes immediately after audio splitting.

+**Force Offload:** The `"force_offload"` parameter controls whether model components are offloaded to CPU during inference.
+Set to `false` for ~1.5x faster processing on high-VRAM GPUs (24GB+).
+Default is `true` to prevent out-of-memory errors on smaller GPUs.

 ### Poll Job Status